drewmrobson/add-video-to-youtube-playlist/README.md

 In order to run the solution, you will need two things.

 1. A credentials file in `C:/Source/credentials.json` for your YouTube API account.
-2. A channels file in `C:/Source/channels.json` listing your subscriptions and thei corresponding target playlists.
+2. A channels file in `C:/Source/channels.json` listing your subscriptions and their corresponding target playlists.

 Then follow these steps: